pratham-yuxo/Messaging_App/readme.md

 This chat application enables user to chat not only in text but also with voice messages and even with video calling.
 You can even send any kind of document.

-Here we are using real time chats with the help of socket.io
+Here we are doing real time chat with the help of socket.io [audio]
+Voice Message service is enabled using wavesufer.js [video]
+This app can make a video call in realtime with Web rtc

 Why you should contribute in this?
 Here's why: